Product structures in Floer theory for Lagrangian cobordisms

 for the case (1) above, and in

 for the case (2) above.
 More generally, each term of the sum \eqref{second terme1} takes the form

 with $p+q+r=i_s$.
-Hence, analogously to the two special terms described above, the unfinished buildings contributing to \eqref{second terme1}, are composed by several rigid curves in the central level so that two of them have a common asymptotic to an intersection point, and one index-$1$ banana in the bottom level, having for positive input asymptotics the output chords of the maps $f^{()}$, and potentially some negative chords among $a_1,\dots,a_k$ (which happens when $f^{(i_\alpha)}=f^{(1)}$ and the corresponding input is a Reeb chord), and finally a positive Reeb chord asymptotic $\gamma_{d+1,1}$ as output.
+Hence, analogously to the two special terms described above, the unfinished buildings contributing to \eqref{second terme1}, are composed by several rigid curves in the middle level so that two of them have a common asymptotic to an intersection point, and one index-$1$ banana in the bottom level, having for positive input asymptotics the output chords of the maps $f^{(i_\alpha)}$, and potentially some negative chords among $a_1,\dots,a_k$ (which happens when $f^{(i_\alpha)}=f^{(1)}$ and the corresponding input is a Reeb chord), and finally a positive Reeb chord asymptotic $\gamma_{k+1,1}$ as output.
 These buildings are in the boundary of the compactification of products of moduli spaces of type \eqref{cas2}, with possibly more or no (as for \eqref{cas1}) rigid components in the middle level.
 In such products, there is only one moduli space of non-rigid pseudo-holomorphic disks.
-These disks have: \begin{enumerate} \item boundary on the compact parts of the Lagrangian cobordisms that without loss of generality we label $\Sigma_1,\dots,\Sigma_{k+1}$ (in order to simplify the indices notation in the description of the boundary below), \item punctures asymptotic to Reeb chords and intersection points (at least one which plays the role of positive puncture) in Floer complexes $CF_{-\infty}(\Sigma_i,\Sigma_j)$, and one negative puncture asymptotic to a Reeb chord $\gamma_{1,k+1}$ (output of the map $f^{(k)}$). \end{enumerate} We denote by
+These disks have: \begin{enumerate} \item boundary on the compact parts of the Lagrangian cobordisms that without loss of generality we label $\Sigma_1,\dots,\Sigma_{k+1}$ (in order to simplify the indices notation in the description of the boundary below), \item punctures asymptotic to intersection points and chords in the complexes $CF_{-\infty}(\Sigma_i,\Sigma_{i+1})$, \item one negative puncture asymptotic to a Reeb chord $\gamma_{1,k+1}$ (output of the map $f^{(k)}$). \end{enumerate} We denote by

 such non compact moduli spaces, with $a_i\in CF_{-\infty}(\Sigma_i,\Sigma_{i+1})$, and say that these moduli spaces are of \textit{type A}.
 The discussion above implies that in order to deduce Relation \eqref{second terme}, we will have to study the boundary of the compactification of moduli spaces of type $A$.
 Before that, let us describe the kinds of buildings that contribute to the terms of the sum \eqref{second terme2}.